UgoTurner/git-to-trello/README.md

 ## Use

-* add at the begining of your commit message "#unique_trello_card_id" (found in the trello card url : https://trello.com/c/**kMClMV9d**/1-test)
+* Add at the begining of your commit message "#unique_trello_card_id" (found in the trello card url : https://trello.com/c/**kMClMV9d**/1-test)
   * exemple : git commit -m "#kMClMV9d my first git commit in a trello card comment"